12 Unique Wooden Toys

 Balancing Barnyard takes stacking games to a whole new challenging level.
 It’s great for practicing eye-hand coordination, learning about balance, working on turn taking, and grading pressure.
 It’s also fun for the whole family to play together.

-I love this Wooden Spin & Feed shape Sorter because it shows one missing piece at a time, which allows kids to intentionally search for correct shapes by visually scanning for the one they need instead of using a trial and error approach.
+I love this Wooden Spin & Feed shape Sorter because it shows one missing piece at a time, which allows kids to intentionally search for correct shapes instead of using a trial and error approach.
 This is great for beginners.

-These beautiful wooden stacking blocks are uniquely handmade and are perfect for developing eye-hand coordination and exploring with the concept of balance while problem-solving.
+These beautiful wooden stacking blocks are each uniquely handmade.
+They are perfect for encouraging the development of eye-hand coordination and exploring with the concept of balance while problem-solving.

 This simple wooden shape sorter is perfect for working on visual discrimination, attention, and color recognition.
 The shapes can also be stacked vertically and horizontally.

-This wooden dollhouse is simple, beautifully made and comes with realistic furniture and appliances.
-It’s perfect for inspiring imaginations and engaging in pretend play.
+This dollhouse comes with realistic furniture and appliances.
+Love it for inspiring imaginations and engaging in pretend play.

 Sort ‘n’ Shake blocks come with 10 wooden blocks with different sounds and animal pictures.
 Use them to teach cause and effect, recognize colors and sizes, and practice counting while exploring and having fun.
 They can also be used to build towers and incorporated into pretend play.